 Wednesday, July 29, 2009

-14 Tips on What Recovery Is Not
+14 Tips for Knowing What Recovery Is Not

 Much has been written about recovery from trauma and abuse through the last ten years.
 Many clinicians and researchers have expounded on recovery and all its elements.
 I believe that knowledge and understanding of recovery are crucial to forming a successful recovery mindset.
 An understanding of what recovery might look like going forward is essential to reduce fear and anxiety, but sometimes it's just as important to know what recovery is not.